michael105/minilib/doc/minilib.md

 scandir        int scandir(const char *path, struct dirent **listing[], int (*fp_select)(const struct dirent *),	int (*cmp)(const struct dirent **, const struct dirent **));

                list files and dirs in a directory
+              !!! sorting doesn't ork.
+Seems to be a gcc bug, since it is amongst others optimization flag dependent.

+              I leave this for now.

               This implementation uses malloc_brk() for the dynamic allocation of the listing, and tries to do as less copies as possible. if the select callback is 0, meaning all entries should be returned,